Whether it's for a loved one or a sign of appreciation for a job well done, here are gifts that any builder would

 As not only do you get the finish and quality of work that you are looking for, they will also be mindful to keep the noise, dust, and disruption down to a minimum while the work is going on.

 So it's a really nice gesture to get them something for their troubles once the job is complete to thank them.

-And this doesn't need to be anything expensive, as your thought, consideration, and knowing that you're happy with their work will mean a lot to them.
+And this doesn't need to be anything expensive, as just the thought, consideration, and knowing that you're happy with their work will mean a lot to them.

 Construction can be thirsty work, and there's nothing better than getting home and cracking open a cold bottle of beer at the end of a long, hard day of grafting.